Tom Schwartz Apologizes For Insulting Wife Katie Maloney During Drunken Rampage On ‘Vanderpump Rules’

 “I don’t know, it’s something about the way she responded that rubbed me the wrong way,” Schwartz said.
 “I know I was wrong — but at that moment I saw her as the embodiment of a YouTube commenter, recreational outrage.”

-On Twitter, Shwartz also posted a description of the Vandperump Rules episode that landed him in hot water with his wife.
-Schwartz included the words “regret” and “a-hole mode (me)” in his post.
+On Twitter, Schwartz also posted a description of the Vanderpump Rules episode that landed him in hot water with his wife.
+Schwartz included the words “regret” and “ahole mode (me)” in his post.

-In the shocking Vanderpump Rules scene, Schwartz told Katie to “shut up” after she objected to the cop car prank spearheaded by Randall Emmett, and he accused her of “ruining” the fun for the rest of the group.
+In the shocking Vanderpump Rules scene, Tom told Katie to “shut up” after she objected to the cop car prank spearheaded by Randall Emmett, and Tom accused her of “ruining” the fun for the rest of the group.
 Schwartz then angrily told his wife he had “never been more turned off” by her in his life before announcing, “That’s why I don’t have sex with her.”

-Schwartz went on to call Katie a “moron,” “idiot” and “so gross” in front of all of their friends and as Bravo’s cameras rolled.
+Tom went on to call Katie a “moron,” “idiot” and “so gross” as Bravo’s cameras rolled.
 In a confessional, Katie compared Tom’s rant to their epic blowout last season in Mexico, except this time he did it in front of all of their friends.

 On Watch What Happens Live, Schwartz said it took Katie a couple of days to come around after the fight.